-Largely putting up his pad, pencil, paints, and brushes for monitors, mice, and keyboards for 16 years he toiled against the barrage of stupidity that is commercial graphic design, where the unlearned demand you to break the rules of design.
-Purples with greens, eight thousand items in a 2″ x 4″ advertisement, using the words “busy”, “white space”, “color wheel”, “branding” and their ilk inappropriately ad nauseum.
+Primarily putting up his pad, pencil, paints, and brushes for monitors, mice, and keyboards for 16 years, he toiled against the barrage of stupidity that is commercial graphic design, where the unlearned demand you to break the rules of design.
+Purples with greens, eight thousand items in a 2″ x 4″ advertisement, using the words “busy,” “white space,” “color wheel,” “branding” and their ilk inappropriately ad nauseam.

 Behind the scenes during this time, he sought to create on his own.
 First, he wrote the treatment for a motion picture yet to be completed.
-A B-Rate Horror film full of all the tropes and cliches for low budget horror, “Where No Roads Lead”.
-With his brother and a friend they hashed out the script and looked into making the film themselves.
-They ended up writing another script and filming a completely different film.
-It was a comedy called, “Why My Grandpa Went to Hell”.
-It was a piece of crap, but the script was solid and we made a slight profit.
-The script written by his brother and edited by Daniel showed the written word for the first time more powerful than the image for Daniel.
+A B-Rate Horror film full of all the tropes and cliches for low budget horror, “Where No Roads Lead.”
+With his brother and a friend, they hashed out the script and looked into making the film themselves.
+They ended up writing another script and filming a completely different movie.
+It was a comedy called “Why My Grandpa Went to Hell.”
+It was a piece of crap, but the script was solid and made a slight profit.
+The script written by his brother and edited by Daniel showed the written word for the first time more potent than the image for Daniel.

-Undaunted however by the artistic failings of the first film, Daniel with his brother Benjamin unhatched an amazing script for a never-filmed picture, “Preternatural”.
-Unlike the previous script where Daniel did minor edits, the brothers worked hand in hand collaborating on a very dark fiction.
+Undaunted, however, by the artistic failings of the first film, Daniel with his brother, Benjamin, unhatched a fantastic script for a never-filmed picture, “Preternatural.”
+Unlike the previous script where Daniel did minor edits, the brothers worked hand in hand, collaborating on a very dark fiction.
 The film never completed due to the fracture of the Realm Productions, LLC.

 It’s on this journey that Daniel found the engine that fulfilled the drive to create.
 The written word.
 He should have known but was never encouraged in that manner.
-His ability to draw and paint got him more accolades and so that was his pursuit, even though, it never drove him.
+His ability to draw and paint got him more accolades, and so that was his pursuit, even though it never drove him.
 It was just a means to the end, the craft was not as important as having the end product.
-The doing was something to be endured rather.
+The doing was something to be endured instead.
 So his craft never grew beyond what was necessary.